-Expectations for services and programming for English Language Learners are outlined in Alberta Education Policy 1.5.1, the Alberta Education High School ESL Program of Study, the K-9 and High School Guides to Implementation, the Alberta ESL K-12 Language Proficiency Benchmarks.
-The CBE Three-Year Plan identifies strategies and actions to improve the academic success of ELL students.
-Resources to assist administrators and teachers can be found under English Language Learning on Staff Insite: https://portal.cbe.ab.ca/staffinsite/teaching/instructional_supports_services/ell/Pages/default.aspx
+Expectations for services and programming for English Language Learners are outlined in Alberta Education Policy 1.5.1, the Alberta Education High School ESL Program of Study, the K-9 and High School Guides to Implementation and, the Alberta ESL K-12 Language Proficiency Benchmarks.
+The CBE Three-Year Plan identifies strategies and actions to improve the academic success of all learners, including ELL students.
+Resources to assist administrators and teachers can be found under English Language Learning on Staff Insite: https://portal.cbe.ab.ca/staffinsite/teaching/instructional\supports\services/ell/Pages/default.aspx